23 Reasons Why You Should Invest in Stocks

 |Growing your Investments © Images Money (CC BY 2.0) via Flickr|

 If it was only as simple as planting your money in a pot and watering it, we'd all be wealthy, right?
-Well, since not everyone has a green thumb, consider investing your money in stocks instead.
-It’s the only real potential these days to see significant growth in your investments.
+But since not everyone has a green thumb, we have stocks instead.
+It's the only real potential these days to see significant growth in your investments.

 9. YOUR UNDERWEAR DRAWER IS OVERFLOWING WITH CASH